gakhov/pdsa/docs/rank/index.rst

 Rank
 ==========

 The most commonly used rank characteristics are quantiles, and their specific types as percentiles and quartiles.

 .. toctree::
    :maxdepth: 2

+   random_sampling
    qdigest